buraglio/draft-nbrr-v6ops-clat-status/draft-nbrr-v6ops-clat-status.md

 ## Apple MacOS

-MacOS supports all manner of CLAT activation, and has a native implementation of the CLAT service as of MacOS 13.
+MacOS supports all manner of CLAT activation, and has a native, non-mobile-device implementation of the CLAT service as of MacOS 13.

 # Behavior and Performance

+Performance of CLAT implementations across major operating systems can and will have any number of factors affecting the overall performance of the internal operation.
+However, some simple baseline tests can be run to ascertain fundamental expectations.
+It should be noted, however, that on commodity desktop systems performance is not often a notable factor unless there are notable and significant amounts of packet loss which can be attributes specifically to the internal CLAT process.
+This is uncommon, however, as it is far more likely that upstream problems would be the root case of noticeable performance.
+In these tests, a common set of parameters were used to aid in consistent outcomes.
+Tools involved were the same across all platforms, and based on IPerf3, a common bandwidth testing utility.

+## Linux to Linux ()

+## MacOS to MacOS (version 15.5)

 # Security Considerations